HADLEY, Mass. -- Bates men's lacrosse junior goalkeeper

 The Bobcats were unranked when they visited Middletown, Conn. on Saturday and they ended up beating No. 6 nationally ranked Wesleyan by a score of 13-11.
 Toland's 20 saves were accompanied by an impressive save percentage of .645 in the victory.
 He also picked up a pair of ground balls.
 Toland has made 43 saves with a save percentage of .589 through three games so far this season.

-Bates (3-0) is already receiving some recognition for their early success.
-The Bobcats are now ranked 13th in the country by USA Lacrosse and they return to action Tuesday evening to take on Emerson at 5:30 p.m.
+Bates (3-0) is already receiving some attention for their early success.
+The Bobcats are now ranked 13th in the country by USA Lacrosse and 20th by the USILA.
+They return to action Tuesday evening to take on Emerson at 5:30 p.m.
 It's the home opener for Bates after three road contests to start the year.